 Rainy weather will provide you the best pictures, don’t you think?

 The long road along the coast has some great restaurants to explore but there are very touristic.
-I met some great guys and they heard about this local place just down the road.
+I met some great guys from the UK and they heard about this local place just down the road.
 We really had a great dinner there!!
+It was just one way of the boulevard.

-After these visits I went back for a couple of days to Havana before travelling on.
+After these highlights I went back for a couple of days to Havana before travelling on.

 Have you visited these highlights of Cuba already?